gejames/ansible_tower_automation/README.md

 One of the more common assests in Tower is the job template.
 This is what we create when we want to run a playbook.
 However, do you recall why you created them all?
 Did you remember to update all the job templates when a playbook was renamed?

-Lets use Ansible and git to create the job template and track when it is changed.
+Let's use Ansible and git to create the job template and track when it is changed.

 ## Requirements